 ALSO READ: Sebi raises red flag on massive commissions in large MFs’ margin maths

-PMS run a more concentrated portfolio of 15-20 stocks, compared with equity schemes of (MFs), which generally invest in 40-60 stocks.
+PMS run a more concentrated portfolio of 15-20 stocks, compared with equity schemes of mutual funds (MFs), which generally invest in 40-60 stocks.
 A concentrated portfolio increases the potential of higher returns but adds to the risks.

-In 2007, several compromised on quality to generate alpha by investing in mid- and small-cap stocks.
-This caused the PMS portfolios to go into a tailspin after the market crashed in 2008 and it became difficult for to exit some of these stocks because of poor liquidity and the quantum of holding.
+In 2007, several PMS schemes compromised on quality to generate alpha by investing in mid- and small-cap stocks.
+This caused the PMS portfolios to go into a tailspin after the market crashed in 2008 and it became difficult for portfolio managers to exit some of these stocks because of poor liquidity and the quantum of holding.
 A lot of PMS outfits shut shop between 2008 and 2013 after seeing years of continuous net outflows.

 ALSO READ: Insiders using ‘front entities’ will be subject to more scrutiny by Sebi